hekonsek/smolok/documentation.md

     Starting Smolok Cloud...
     Smolok Cloud started.

 At this point Smolok Cloud is started.
-In particular Kubernetes server and AMQP-based event bus are up and running.
+In particular Kubernetes server, AMQP-based event bus and configuration service are up and running.

 #### Checking status of the Smolok cloud